mnit-rtmc/iris/docs/cameras.md

 tab of the device's properties form.

-If a stream is defined with a _view num_ that matches the _preset num_, that stream will be selected, instead of a typical PTZ preset.
+If a stream is defined with a _view num_ that matches the _preset num_, that stream will be selected instead of a typical PTZ preset.

 ## Camera Selector Tool